redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Adding Comments to the Schema

-Let's take a moment to notice how amazing this is—we built, and tested, a completely new component for our app, which displays data from an API call (which would pull that data from a database) without actually having to build any of that backend functionality!
+Let's take a moment to appreciate how amazing this is—we built, designed and tested a completely new component for our app, which displays data from an API call (which would pull that data from a database) without actually having to build any of that backend functionality!
 Storybook and Jest let us provide fake data so we could get our component working.

-Unfortunately, there's still no such thing as a free lunch when it comes to a web app—eventually you're going to have to actually do that backend work.
+Unfortunately, even with all of this flexibility there's still no such thing as a free lunch.
+Eventually we're going to have to actually do that backend work.
 Now's the time.

 If you went through the first part of the tutorial you should be somewhat familiar with this flow: